 Air conditioning is so important nowadays that when it breaks down, sure discomfort awaits everyone at home.
 The AC fan is an important part of the whole air conditioning system, and when it breaks down, the compressor, which is the heart of the cooling system, could soon eventually break down.
 In essence, what it does is circulate cold air throughout the house, when the AC fails to cool the home, this is one of the mechanisms that the AC technician would check.

 Unfortunately, it is not too easy to spot a worn-out AC fan motor, especially since it is in the central AC component positioned outside the house.
+If your ac isn’t cooling your home you need to check the fan motor.
 The fan motor is in the condenser or outdoor unit, and to confirm if it is working properly a homeowner can carry out an easy test or inspection.

 Signs of a worn-out or failing AC Condenser Fan Motor

 Several signs point to a malfunctioning or worn-out AC fan motor.
 Homeowners may check the outdoor unit of their AC system, particularly through its vents, and see if any of these holds:

 - The condenser unit is producing a rattling noise whenever the fan is turned on

 - The fan is not working even though the Central AC is turned on

 - The fan does not stop even if it is turned off from the controls, and the air conditioner is turned off